danrot/master-thesis/03_implementation.md

 an `UnsupportedRepositoryOperationException` as specified in JCR is thrown.

-The next statement checks if the node is not checked out, which would mean that there can't be any changes on this node since the last checkin.
+The next statement checks if the node is not checked out, which would mean that there cannot be any changes on this node since the last checkin.
 Thus, there should not be a new version created, since it would be identical to the previous one.
 In this case the specification says that the path of the current base version should be returned.
 The base version is a version in the version